mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 .# Abstract

-This document describes JSON and CBOR serializations for several post quantum cryptography (PQC) based suites including CRYSTALS Dilithium, Falcon, and SPHINCS+.
+This document describes JSON and CBOR serializations for several Post-Quantum Cryptography (PQC) based suites including CRYSTALS Dilithium, Falcon, and SPHINCS+.

 This document does not define any new cryptography,